 Baker’s Percentages are different

 In a recipe, all the ingredients are expressed as a percentage of the flour, so a little different to standard percentages!
 Baker’s percentages also work with sourdough too!.

-A typical recipe might be:
+A typical yeasted recipe might be:

 Fresh Yeast 1%